delfick/extended-mypy-django-plugin/docs/api/primer.rst

         class Meta:
             abstract = True

-This declaration will then not become an actual table in the database, but rather becomes shared functionality for models that inherit from it.
+This declaration will not become an actual table in the database, but rather becomes shared functionality for models that inherit from it.
 So a concrete class may look like: